ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Skin in the Game*

 Human beings are gregarious animals, *talking* animals.
-And, unlike what Noam Chomsky postulated to be some sort of a /happy accident/ that turned a higher primate wandering around into a fully talkative human, we can definitely trace back the origins of language into the animals around us.
+And, unlike what Noam Chomsky postulated to be some sort of a *happy accident* that turned a higher primate wandering around into a fully talkative human, we can definitely trace back the origins of language into the animals around us.
 Our utterances are, simply, more complex, and allow us humans to cooperate into a whole new level.

 > If someone shouts at you, “Look out!”
 And you jump just in time to avoid being struck by a car, you owe your escape from injury to the fundamental cooperative act [of communication by means of noises]. […] You had, for the time being, the advantage of an extra nervous system in addition to yours.
 >